vote for your favorite in the Xataka Mexico 2021 Awards

 We will know the winners on November 25

-Remember that we will announce the winners on November 25, in a very special event that we will broadcast on our Facebook page and YouTube channel.
+Remember that the winners will be announced on November 25, in a very special event that we will broadcast on our Facebook page and YouTube channel.
 But still be aware of our social networks: Twitter, Facebook and Instagram to know all the surprises there will be.

 🔥We have created a specific section on the site to follow all the votes, there you can review all the categories and cast your vote in each one🔥